navin1111/hpc_project/README.md

 ## Matrix Multiplication Code (matrix_multiplication.cpp)

-The `matrix_multiplication.cpp` file contains the C++ code for matrix multiplication using OpenMP.
+The `multiplication.cpp` file contains the C++ code for matrix multiplication using OpenMP.
 It performs matrix multiplication on square matrices of dimensions ranging from 100x100 to 1000x1000.

 ## Python Code for Generating Graphs (generate_graphs.py)